osg-htc/operations/docs/services/topology-contacts-data.md

 A resource can be disabled in its topology yaml file by setting `Active: false`.
 However the resource entry should not be immediately deleted from the yaml file.

+One reason for this is that the WLCG accounting info configured for resources is used to determine which resources to send APEL numbers for.
+Removing resources prematurely could prevent resummarized GRACC data from getting sent appropriately.

 Resources that have been inactive for at least two years are eligible to be deleted from the topology database.
 The GRACC records for this resource can be inspected in [Kibana](https://gracc.opensciencegrid.org/kibana).